sebgoa/cloudstack-books/en/book.markdown

 With the endpoint and credentials configured as well as knife-cloudstack installed, you should be able to issue your first command.
-Remember that this is simply sending a PRODUCT API call to your PRODUCT based Cloud provider.
+Remember that this is simply sending a CloudStack API call to your CloudStack based Cloud provider.
 Later in the section we will see how to do more advanced things with knife-cloudstack.
 For example, to list the service offerings (i.e instance types) available on the iKoula Cloud, do: